Flawless/terraform-provider-billingbox/docs/resources/access_policy.md

 ### Optional

+- `and` (Dynamic) Array of engine rules that must all be satisfied (AND logic).
+Only used when engine is set to 'complex'.
+Cannot be used together with 'or'.
 - `description` (String) Description of the Access Policy
 - `id` (String) Unique identifier for the Access Policy.
 If not set, a random ID will be generated.
 - `matcho` (Dynamic) Match object of the Access Policy.
 Can contain nested maps with string, number, or boolean values.
 Only used when engine is set to 'matcho'.
+- `or` (Dynamic) Array of engine rules where at least one must be satisfied (OR logic).
+Only used when engine is set to 'complex'.
+Cannot be used together with 'and'.
 - `resource_type` (String) Resource type of the Access Policy.
 Always set to 'AccessPolicy'.
+- `rpc` (Dynamic) RPC configuration object.
+Only used when engine is set to 'matcho-rpc' or 'allow-rpc'.
+- `schema` (Dynamic) JSON Schema object for validation.
+Only used when engine is set to 'json-schema'.
+- `sql` (Attributes) SQL configuration for the Access Policy.
+Only used when engine is set to 'sql'. (see [below for nested schema](#nestedatt--sql))

 ### Read-Only

 - `meta` (Attributes) Server-side resource metadata (see [below for nested schema](#nestedatt--meta))

+<a id="nestedatt--sql"></a>
+### Nested Schema for `sql`

+Required:

+- `query` (String) SQL query to execute.
+Should return a single row with one column containing a boolean result.

 <a id="nestedatt--meta"></a>
 ### Nested Schema for `meta`